KDE/digikam-doc/asset_management/data_protection.rst

 Malware
 ~~~~~~~

 Data loss due to viruses is less grave than common wisdom make you believe.
 It accounts for less damage than theft or re-installations, for example.
 And it is limited to Microsoft OS users.
-Apple users experience very few viruses and under Linux® they haven't been around for quite some time now.
+Apple users experience very few viruses and under Linux they haven't been around for quite some time now.

 Panic is a Factor in Data Loss
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~